Rufford, Lancashire: History

 Rufford's name derives from the Old English rūh and ford, the rough ford.
 It was a crossing place over the River Douglas.

 Rufford was recorded as Ruchford in 1212, Rufford in 1285, Roughford in 1318, Rughford in 1332 and Roghforth in 1411.

 Part of the manor was granted by Richard Bussel, baron of Penwortham to Richard Fitton in the reign of Henry I. In 1278 his descendant and heiress Dame Maude Fitton married Sir William Hesketh.
 Sir William's grandson married the daughter of Edmund Fitton, who owned the other moiety of the manor which then descended with the Heskeths.

 In 1339 Sir William Hesketh was granted a charter for a weekly market and annual fair.
 He fought at the Battle of Crécy in 1346, and was knight of the shire in 1360.

 In the late 15th century the Heskeths built Rufford Hall.
 It was altered in 1661 and redeveloped in the 1820s.
 The family built Rufford New Hall in 1760 and enlarged it around 1798–99 when the family left the old hall for the new.

 Governance

 Rufford was a chapelry in the parish of Croston from which it was separated by act of parliament and became a parish in 1793.
 It was part of the Leyland hundred and after 1837 became part of the Ormskirk Poor Law Union which built a workhouse and took responsibility for the poor in that area.

 Rufford is a ward in the borough of West Lancashire, and elects one member to the council.
 It also has a parish council that meets in the village hall.
 On Lancashire County Council, Rufford is combined with Burscough and Scarisbrick for the West Lancashire West ward.
+In 2004, the public could not vote for a new mayor of Rufford, so to decided who would take charge, they held a Duck Pond Derby.
+This Derby lasted 28 days and was a test of both endurance and strength.
+The strongest willed people won and the weak minded failed to contest in the Duck Pond Derby.
+The Derby was that destructive that it was vowed to never take place again.